Velir/node-imagecapture-server/README.md

 #node-imagecapture-server
 Fire up a server that will take a screenshot of your website.
-Uses [node-webshot](https://github.com/brenden/node-webshot).
+Uses Chrome headless, via [puppeteer](https://github.com/GoogleChrome/puppeteer).

 ## Getting started